Driven Collisionless Reconnection of Force-free Flux Tubes: From Onset to Coalescence: Results

 \subsection{Description of the Evolution}

 We identify three distinct phases in the evolution of the system (see Fig.~\ref{fig:tubes_combined}): \begin{itemize} \item \textit{Phase I (Sheet Formation):} The flux tubes are externally driven to approach each other, resulting in the formation of a thin current sheet (Fig.~\ref{fig:tubes_combined}(a)).
-A single X-point develops, while small-scale perturbations in the form of tearing modes \citep[see e.g.][]{Furth1963, Coppi1976, Zelenyi1979} grow linearly (Fig.~\ref{fig:tubes_combined}(f)). \item \textit{Phase II (Plasmoid Formation):} When the tearing-mode driven fluctuations grow to sufficient amplitude to halt the thinning process, the instability transitions to the nonlinear regime.
-Nonlinear mode coupling can be observed as a yellow ''zebra'' pattern in panel (f).
-We denote the onset of this transition by the time $\tonset$, which we identify as the time at which the sheet reaches minimum thickness.
-The sheet then fragments into multiple plasmoids (panel (b)), leading to an increase in the reconnection rate (panel (e)). \item \textit{Phase III (Merging):} In the final phase, the flux tubes coalesce rapidly, causing a fast conversion of magnetic energy (panel (d)).
+As the sheet thins rapidly, small-scale perturbations in the form of tearing modes \citep[see e.g.][]{Furth1963, Coppi1976, Zelenyi1979, Tolman2018, Granier2021, Demidov2024} start growing (Fig.~\ref{fig:tubes_combined}(f) and Fig.~\ref{fig:lineargr} in Appendix~\ref{app:lineargr}). \item \textit{Phase II (Plasmoid Formation):} When the tearing-driven fluctuations grow to sufficiently large amplitude, the instability transitions to the nonlinear regime and magnetic islands (plasmoids) become clearly visible.
+We denote the onset of this transition by the time $\tonset$, which we identify as the time at which the sheet thickness attains its first minimum, before it widens again as the islands grow in size.
+The sheet then fragments into multiple plasmoids (panel (b)), leading to an increase in the reconnection rate (panel (e)). \item \textit{Phase III (Merging):} In the final phase, the flux tubes coalesce rapidly, causing a fast depletion of magnetic energy (panel (d)).
 We denote the beginning of the merging process by $t_{\rm merg}$ (i.e., when the conversion of in-plane magnetic energy reaches $1\%$), and the time when the flux tubes relax toward a quasi-stable configuration by $t_{\rm relax}$ (i.e., when the conversion reaches 30$\%$).
 The duration of the merging phase is given by $\Delta t_{\rm merg}=t_{\rm relax}-t_{\rm merg}$. \end{itemize}